-UCI researchers investigate use of stem cells to improve recovery of stroke survivors
+UCI researchers test stem cells to improve recovery of stroke survivors

 April 18, 2019

-PISCES III is a randomized, controlled, phase IIb clinical study in the U.S. to determine if an investigational drug product, called CTX0E03 DP, can change the degree of dependency and disability in ischemic stroke survivors as measured by the modified Rankin Scale (mRS) six months post- treatment as compared to baseline.
+PISCES III is a randomized, controlled, phase 2b clinical study of CTX0E03 DP to test whether it can change the degree of dependency and disability in ischemic stroke survivors as measured by the modified Rankin Scale (mRS) six months post- treatment as compared to baseline.
 The mRS is a 7-point, clinician-reported global measure of disability or dependence upon others in carrying out activities of daily living.
 A 1-point improvement from baseline is considered clinically meaningful as it represents a stroke survivor’s ability to function more independently.

-A previous phase II clinical trial (PISCES II) showed a mRS response rate (> 1-pt improvement from baseline) in 35 percent of ischemic stroke patients at 12 months post-CTX0E03 DP treatment.
-An even higher mRS response rate (50 percent) was measured at 12 months post-CTX0E03 DP treatment in ischemic stroke patients who had some residual arm movement at baseline.
+A previous phase 2 clinical trial, called PISCES II, showed a mRS response rate (> 1-pt improvement from baseline) in 35% of ischemic stroke patients at 12 months post-CTX0E03 DP treatment.
+An even higher mRS response rate (50%) was measured at 12 months post-CTX0E03 DP treatment in ischemic stroke patients who had some residual arm movement at baseline.

 The target population for PISCES III will be stroke survivors with some residual arm movement, who have stabilized following an ischemic stroke six to 12 months prior to treatment, but who still have moderate or moderately severe disability (a mRS score of either 3 or 4) requiring help from others to carry out activities of daily living.